Pierre François Étienne Bouvet de Maisonneuve

 Embarked in Duperré's squadron, Bouvet was given command of the prize Minerve, on which he took part in a battle against three large East Indiamen, of which the squadron captured two.
-Returned to Mauritius, the squadron met four British frigates, which it defeated in the Battle of Grand Port.
+On their return to Isle de France, the squadron met four British frigates, which it defeated in the Battle of Grand Port.
 Duperré having been wounded, Bouvet commanded the French forces for the second half of the battle.

-Returned to France after the fall of Mauritius, Bouvet was given command of a two-frigate squadron, with his flag on Aréthuse.
-His other frigate was wrecked in a storm, and soon after, Aréthuse battled HMS Amelia in a bloody action that resulted in a stale-mate.
+Returned to France after the British invasion of Isle de France, Bouvet was given command of a two-frigate squadron, with his flag on Aréthuse.
+His other frigate was wrecked in a storm, and soon after, Aréthuse battled HMS Amelia in a bloody action that resulted in a stalemate.
 Bouvet never fought again, and devoted his late life to politics and writing.